 Consumers are used to navigating automated phone menus to get to their desired destination.
 They are familiar with using a touchtone keypad, leaving voicemail messages, and waiting on hold.
 Giving callers anything less might cause them to second-guess your business.

 While the features listed above are the ten more popular among OnSIP customers, there are plenty of other hosted VoIP features that businesses rely on daily.
-From mobile softphones to call recording to CRM integrations, organizations from all industries can benefit from a business phone system.
+From mobile softphones to call recording to global availability to CRM integrations, organizations from all industries can benefit from a business phone system.
 Click the button below to see a complete of hosted PBX features that can benefit your business.